Thunderbolts (comics): Punisher: War on the Streets

 Mayor Fisk and Citizen V announce to a cheering crowd that the Thunderbolts will work with newly arrived U.N. forces (who are, in fact, Zemo's disguised Hydra soldiers) and a covert team of NYPD officers to rid the city of Punisher.

-Zemo and his team are able to surprise Frank Castle once, but are thwarted by Black Widow.
-Moonstone and Mayor Fisk ultimately goad an over-confident Zemo into confronting Punisher again and "Citizen V" musters a rousing speech to rally spooked Hydra agents.
-The Thunderbolts then clash with Castle again—but discover that the vigilante has reluctantly partnered with a team of other street-level operatives, including Black Widow, Moon Knight, Rachel Cole-Alves, and even Frank's old Thunderbolts teammate, Ghost Rider.
-The battle is fierce and even though Frank shoots down Fixer (or possibly a robotic copy) and corners "Citizen V," Jigsaw intervenes... and the Thunderbolts escape with Rachel as a hostage.
+Zemo and his team surprise Frank Castle once, but are thwarted by Black Widow.
+Moonstone and Mayor Fisk ultimately goad an over-confident Zemo into confronting Punisher again, and "Citizen V" musters a rousing speech to rally spooked Hydra agents.
+The Thunderbolts then clash with Castle again—but discover that the vigilante has reluctantly partnered with a team of other street-level operatives, including Black Widow, Moon Knight, Rachel Cole, and even Frank's old Thunderbolts teammate, Ghost Rider.
+The battle is fierce, and even though Frank shoots down Fixer (or possibly a robotic copy) and corners "Citizen V," Jigsaw intervenes... and the Thunderbolts escape with Rachel as a hostage.
 As they flee, Zemo challenges Frank to come retrieve her... alone.

 The ploy doesn't work.
 Punisher and Zemo battle at Fisk Tower.
 Before Frank can kill Zemo, Ghost intervenes.
 Calling Zemo "a third-rate fascist with an inherited army," Ghost tells the defeated Zemo to return to Bagalia and wire him his money.
-Punisher wards Ghost off and Zemo is able to meet Mayor Fisk on the roof, hoping to rally a comeback.
+Punisher wards Ghost off, and Zemo meets Mayor Fisk on the roof, hoping to rally a comeback.
 Instead, Mayor Fisk tells Zemo that he's in over his head.
 At the touch of Ghost's hand, Zemo is seemingly vaporized.
-Fisk thanks Ghost and tells him that they'll discuss "the details of their arrangement" later.
+Fisk thanks Ghost and tells him that they will discuss "the details of their arrangement" later.